MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Short answer:

-You don’t need to make more structure now.
+You don't need to make more structure now.

-You might choose to, later, but only when it naturally makes your life easier — not because some abstract “AI system” demands it.
+You might choose to, later, but only when it naturally makes your life easier — not because some abstract "AI system" demands it.

-Let’s unpack that a bit:
+Let's unpack that a bit:

-🪴 Why “not yet”
+🪴 Why "not yet"

 Your single Google Doc with clear headings already gives us everything we need to: